THE PISTOL OR THE YOGA MAT

 Here’s what I’ve discovered along the way: in most cases people aren’t as far off as they think they are.
 Based on this learning, I begin every collaboration by focusing on what is going right and what my clients already know.
 I teach simple, evidence-based principles to help people tune into their intuition and refocus their energy.

-Nothing makes me happier (except for my daughter, husband, and two dogs) than helping other people discover simple strategies to revive, recover, and restore.
+Nothing makes me happier (except for my daughters, husband, and two dogs) than helping other people discover simple strategies to revive, recover, and restore.
 This passion has driven me to study neuroscience, the social sciences, yoga, nutrition, and more.
 It’s what gets me out of bed every morning, and inspires me to keep writing, speaking, training, and mentoring.
 It’s why I can’t wait to work with you!

 Thanks for reading my story.